home-assistant/developers.home-assistant/docs/add-ons/testing.md

 ## Local build

 If you don't want to use the devcontainer environment, you can still build add-ons locally with Docker.
-The recommended method is to use the [official build tool][hassio-builder] to create the docker images.
+The recommended method is to use the [official build tool][hassio-builder] to create the Docker images.

-Assuming that your addon is in the folder `/path/to/addon` and your docker socket is at `/var/run/docker.sock`, you can build the addon for all supported architectures by running the following:
+Assuming that your addon is in the folder `/path/to/addon` and your Docker socket is at `/var/run/docker.sock`, you can build the addon for all supported architectures by running the following:
 ```
 docker run --rm -ti --name hassio-builder --privileged \
   -v /path/to/addon:/data \